-The declaration must be accompanied by a Ministry of Justice (MOJ) criminal record report, which is available from the Ministry of Justice website (www.justice.govt.nz).
+The declaration must be accompanied by a Ministry of Justice (MOJ) criminal record report.

-Note: when considering the application for a Customs-controlled area licence, a Customs officer may ask for additional persons, i.e. senior managers and/or directors, to complete the declaration and provide an MOJ criminal record report.
+Note: when considering the application for a Customs-controlled area licence a Customs officer may ask for additional persons, i.e. senior managers and/or directors, to complete the declaration and provide an MOJ criminal record report.

 A person may be eligible under the Criminal Records (Clean Slate) Act 2004 to state that they have no criminal record(s) even if they do have a conviction(s).
-For more information, please refer to the Ministry of Justice website (www.justice.govt.nz).
+For more information, see the Ministry of Justice website.